beeware/toga/docs/how-to/contribute-code.rst

 It's not just about coverage!
 -----------------------------

-Although we're always trying to improve test coverage is always the goal, the task isn't *just* about increasing the numerical coverage value.
+Although we're always trying to improve test coverage, the task isn't *just* about increasing the numerical coverage value.
 Part of the task is to audit the code as you go.
 You could write a comprehensive set of tests for a concrete life jacket... but a concrete life jacket would still be